Puentes de Vida

 After 15 months of training, we began employing the first Cabécar women health promoters in August 2013.
 Each promoter visits the mothers’ homes at least once a month during pregnancy, and then at least once a month through the infant’s first year of life.
 In addition, the mothers are assisted in getting to their regular well-child care appointments.

-The Mule is a four-wheel drive all-terrain utility vehicle purchased in 2015 in order to improve access to both preventative and urgent medical care for the women and infants who are a part of the Puentes de Vida.
-This mule is able to traverse the treacherous muddy roads in the Chirripo reservation, extending access to areas not easily reached by vehicle, thereby saving women many hours of strenuous hiking through the mountains.
-Drivers for the mule are local volunteers who have been trained in first aid and CPR.
+Since 2015, ICDI has utilized specialized 4WD all-terrain vehicles to improve access to both preventative and urgent medical care for the women and infants who are a part of the Puentes de Vida program.
+These specialized vehicles are able to traverse the treacherous muddy roads in the Chirripo reservation, extending access to areas not easily reached and saving women many hours of strenuous hiking through the mountains.

 The impact we have seen the health promoters make is noteworthy.
 They are on the front-lines in advocating for the health of women and infants in their Cabécar communities.
 In their full first year of work, the infant mortality rate for the entire reservation was reduced by more than half.
 Adequate prenatal care and intrahospital deliveries are on the rise among the Cabecar women.

 Since the beginning, the promoters have faced and overcome many challenges.
 Lives have been saved through timely evacuation, as well as application of their knowledge in basic emergency interventions.
 Many, including early adolescents, have been touched by the promoters’ love and support throughout their pregnancy and the first year of their baby’s life.
 They have even exposed injustices that have contributed to the health disparity among the Cabécar people.